mai-soup/docker-hy.github.io/docs/part-3/section-2.md

 The project defines a _workflow_ with GitHub Actions that builds a Docker image and pushes it to Docker Hub every time the code is pushed to the GitHub repository.

 Let us now see how the workflow definition looks.
-It is stored in the file _deploy.yml_ inside the _.github/workflows_ directory:
+It is stored in the file _deploy.yaml_ inside the _.github/workflows_ directory:

 ```yaml
 name: Release DevOps with Docker # Name of the workflow